3 exercises to improve Eye-hand coordination

 - Catch the balls in the order you threw them with the opposite hand from which you threw them.

 Training your sight helps improve your performance.
 It also improves stability and concentration.
-Don`t worry if you can`t do it right at the beginning, all of us need thousands of repetitions to improve a skill.
+Don’t worry if you can’t do it right at the beginning, all of us need thousands of repetitions to improve a skill.
 Utilizing supplements that have benefits, such as providing Higher Concentration, can also help you in your pursuit of learning a new skill or improving your performance.